junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > *Cas, please.
 Don't lie to me.
 Tell me I'm not wrong about you.*
 >
-> Cas watched fire flickering in Dean's eyes, crackling quietly.
+> Cas watched fire flickering in Dean's eyes, crackling quietly, overlapping with the image of himself as if burning him there.
 He only had to say he wasn't working with Crowley without looking away.
 It should be easy.
 It really should.
 The lie would be to protect them, to protect himself, to protect the deal, the war, Heaven, and the whole world.
 It was for the good cause, for a good reason.
 He didn't do anything wrong.
 He just... worked with Crowley.
 >
 > He looked away.
 >
 > He couldn't lie to Dean.
 Not this time.
 Not again.
-Not even when it was the right thing to do, as he believed.
+Not even when there were right reasons to do, as he believed.
 Not even... when it could mean the end of their friendship, everything between them, gone.
 Not even that.
 He had to give Dean the truth, like he was asked.
 As simple as that.
+He didn't deserve Dean, but Dean deserved truth.
 >
 > And Dean understood.
 >
 > "You son of a bitch," Dean murmured.
-Hope disappeared, relief disappeared, replaced by pain, only the indescribable pain and mountainous betrayal.
+The light of hope was extinguished, relief disappeared, replaced by pain, only the indescribable pain and mountainous betrayal.
 The look on his face and in his eyes was so sharp, like blades, but instead of cutting into Cas's heart, it looked like they were slicing open Dean's heart, piece by piece, tearing it apart, forcing it out of his chest.
 And Cas had to just stand there, watching the imagined blood gushing out from Dean's chest, pained worse than getting himself stabbed and killed.
 >
 > "Let me explain."
 Cas said, but his voice shattered.
 The words were pale.
 Every single syllable felt so hollow that they fell into the fracture between them.
-For a second, Cas really wanted to step over the fire, reaching out to Dean, touching his shoulder, having his palm of the handprint on Dean's shoulder, telling him everything, everything in his heart, every feeling that he shouldn't be feeling as an angel, just, absolute everything.
+For a second, Cas really wanted to step over the fire, reaching out to Dean, touching his shoulder, putting his palm over the handprint on Dean's shoulder, telling him everything, everything in his heart, every feeling that he shouldn't be feeling as an angel, just, absolute everything.
 Because he would be telling him when he stood over the fire, being burned and torched.
 He could die before Dean's eyes when he finished telling him everything, and never worry about the consequence.
 >
 > But he didn't.
 >
 > He just told them about Raphael, about Heaven, about war, about things that seemed so big and beyond, and also... so unimportant.
+All the things and reasons that weren't about himself, about what he was thinking, or feeling, because... well, why would Dean even be interested in those?
 >
 > "I had no choice," Cas said miserably.
 >
-> "No, you had a choice."
-Dean
+> "No, you had a choice," Dean countered quietly, devastated, his eyes shining with glitter of tears.
+"You just made the wrong one."
 >
+> *Is it wrong to give everything to save you?
+Is it wrong to try to keep you safe and happy?
+Is it so wrong to... condemn myself so that you could get a chance to have the peace and happiness you always wanted?
+Wasn't it exactly what I did during the Apocalypse and when we were righting against Lucifer?*
 >
+> Cas watched Dean's eyes, watching the glitters gathering and shining like stars in the dark space, couldn't stop thinking, couldn't stop remembering.
+>
+> He was there when Dean was raking the leaves; he was there watching him making breakfast with the woman and the kid; he was there seeing him go to work in the garage, and go to pub with his coworkers.
+Dean was happy, and he didn't pray.
+Not once, for an entire year.
+>
+> *He wasn't needed anymore.* Cas had thought, swallowing, not understanding why his wings felt heavy, why his throat felt bitter.
+>
+> He flew away without showing himself.
+>
+> He came back again when his garrison failed, and again when he was beaten up be Raphael, threatened to either yield or be killed.
+He stood there, in the ether, watching Dean.
+>
+> *I need you.* Castiel remembered thinking.
+And the thought scared him more than knowing he could be killed by Raphael very soon.
+It was unheard of in Heaven or on Earth, that an angel needed a human more than the human needing the angel.
+>
+> *How can he possibly make Dean understand how impossible and terrifyingly vulnerable that felt like?
+That he was even capable of* feeling *those things?*
+>
+> There wasn't any word in Enochian for feelings, and he hadn't learned enough human language to know what those bubbling feelings inside his chest were called -- the ones that made his eyes hot when watching Dean, the ones that made his lips dry, his throat tight, his chest ache. *How is it possible, to have a word, a sentence, or a language, invented by some human some centuries ago, to describe and explain the precise feelings and thought that he was having right now?*
+>
+> "You don't understand.
+It's complicated."
+That was all Cas could manage.
+Words failed him utterly.
+If only he could crack open his chest and show Dean his beating heart, and like human fairytale stories usually went, with a glimpse of his heart, Dean would understand.
+But the reality didn't work that way.
+>
+> Dean only looked at him like he didn't know him any more, like he said the biggest, wrongest statement in the world.
+"No, actually, it's not, and you know that.
+Why else would you keep this whole thing a secret, unless you knew that it was wrong?"
+>
+> *I couldn't tell you, because I didn't know how.
+I wasn't ready, and I was scared.* Cas opened his mouth, but no words came out. *I couldn't tell you, because even the fighting and losing the war in Heaven and getting killed, felt easier than having to come to your doorsteps, knocking on the door of the house you shared with a family you chose, and breaking the peace and normal life that was almost impossible to have but you already found.*
+>
+> He couldn't say anything then.
+And he still couldn't say anything now.
+Only, low and devastated, "It sounds so simple when you say it like that.
+Where were you when I needed to hear it?"
+>
+> "I was there.
+Where were you?"
+Dean answered, the lines on his face hardened.
+The squeaking sound of demons approach rapidly from the night sky, audible through the open window.
+They don't have much time now.
+>
+> *I was there, too.
+But I think, we just weren't there for each other.*
+>
+> *I'm sorry.*

 <p style="text-align:right">-- <i>"Supernatural: The Man Who Would Be King"</i> (2011) by Carver Edlund</p>

-#### draft notes

-> 620 "Look me in the eye and tell me you're not working with Crowley. *(Castiel looks at Dean, but then looks away)* You son of a bitch.
-You're in it with him?
-You and Crowley have been going after Purgatory together?
-You have, huh?
-This whole time."

-###### [TBC]

 ### Act 8 (S07E17)